TTovi

 Frequently asked questions

-What numeracy activities are appropriate for 4 year olds?
+What numeracy activities work best for a 4 year old?

-How long should a 4 year old do numeracy activities?
+How long will a 4 year old stay with a numeracy activity?

-Do I need special materials for numeracy activities?
+Do I need to buy anything for these numeracy activities?

 Two activities.
 Every morning.